Hi, cool cat. I’m Amy.

 -

-Drawing on my murky past as an osteopath, life coach and yoga teacher, and personal challenges from losing my sister, long term illness, relationship dramas, feeling stuck and being too afraid to pursue my dream, I'm all about reframing challenges, transforming stress and turning shit to gold.
-It's alchemy, but not as you know it.
+Drawing on my slightly murky past as an osteopath, life coach and yoga teacher, plus my own adventures through grief, illness, endless injuries, relationship dramas, feeling lost, stuck and being too scared to pursue my dreams, I’m fascinated by what happens when we stop fighting our lives and start working with them.

 WHAT PEOPLE SAY